luis198327/olympics-quiz-game/README.md

 + A background image of Japan will be used across both HTML pages.
 This will provide site consistency.
 A light grey see through box will denote the gaming area.
 + The site will use appropriate images where applicable to provide user feedback on certain questions.
 + The favicon used is the Olympic rings.
++ Medals (imagery) will be given at the end of the quiz subject to the score awarded, or a false start gun will be shown should the user score zero.

 ## Features
 The site features 3 HTML pages.
 The main page will load with a welcome message on page landing.
 It will provide a play button to start the quiz.